madaidan/sandbox-app-launcher/README.md

 # application launcher to start apps in a restrictive sandbox #

-Runs each app as its own user, in a bubblewrap sandbox and confined by apparmor.
+sandbox-app-launcher runs each app as its own user, in a bubblewrap sandbox and confined by apparmor.

+The directory, `/shared`, is shared across all app sandboxes to transfer files across.

+This implements a permissions system to configure what apps can access.
+There are currently 4 available permissions:

+* Network access

+* Webcam access

+* Microphone access

+* Shared storage access (read-only or read-write)

+All apps the user installs will be automatically configured to run in the sandbox and a prompt will ask the user which permissions they wish to grant the application (not implemented yet).

 Currently a WIP and not for actual use.
 ## How to install `sandbox-app-launcher` using apt-get ##